devrelcollective/getting-started/governance.md

+# DevRel Collective Governance Model
+When this Slack team was first started on September 8th, 2014, the Developer Relations industry looked quite different than it does now.
+This community has changed and grown since then, and the admin team has changed and grown with it.
+These days, the admin team involves a three-part governance model:
+- **Advisory Board** - members who have been involved in the DevRel Collective since the early days but are no longer as involved in the day-to-day
+- **Admin Lead or Benevolent Monarch** - the tie-breaker and executive decision-maker of the admins
+- **Admins** - responsible for the day-to-day ins and outs of the DevRel Collective

 ## Advisory Board
 - **What is it:** A type of contribution distinct from Admin role but still having Admin privileges (e.g. stays in the admin channel, GitHub, etc.).
 These individuals are invested in the long-term success of the DRC but aren’t as involved in the day-to-day responsibilities.
 The role of Advisory Board Member is not one which is meant to supersede the responsibilities, or the decision-making ability, of the Admin Lead or Admin Team.
 Instead, it is meant to provide support, insight, and historical precedent and relevancy.
 - **Length of time:** Indefinite, as long as board member is interested in being involved